Hi-Folks/array/doc/arr.md

 ```

 ## Loop over an array
-If you need to walk through an array you can use forEach() method.
-You can specify the function as argument of *forEach()* in order to manage each single element (with key)
+If you need to walk through an array, you can use *forEach()* method.
+You can specify the function as argument of *forEach()* method in order to manage each single element (with key)
 ```php
 use HiFolks\DataType\Arr;
 // Create an array